larsga/Duke/README.txt

 instead.

-You may also want to look at the examples in doc/example-data, particularly dogfood.xml.
+You may also want to look at the examples in doc/example-data, particularly dogfood.xml and countries.xml.

-For a description of what's new in release 0.2, see http://code.google.com/p/duke/wiki/ReleaseNotes
+For a description of what's new in release 0.3, see http://code.google.com/p/duke/wiki/ReleaseNotes